 Anaïs Degut, Michaël Beaulieu & Peter Michalik

-Working hypotheses and work plan: Here, we will investigate plastic and genetic variation in the morphology (wing characteristics, pigmentation, body mass, thorax musculature), physiology (oxidative status, immune response, lipid composition, cuticle desiccation resistance, pigmentation) and behaviour (flight characteristics) of the butterfly Pieris napi exposed to different thermal regimes as pre-adults.
-We will use replicated populations of P. napi across a latitudinal gradient across Europe (i.e. from warm to cold environments) to establish the interrelations between these parameters and to examine their heritability under variable environmental conditions.
-Specifically, we will test the following hypotheses: (1) morphological, physiological and behavioural characteristics are inter-related; (2) the effects of early thermal conditions on the morphology, the physiology and the behaviour of butterflies vary with the latitudinal origin of butterflies, (3) flight ability determined by early thermal conditions is negatively related to the thermal tolerance of adults, (4) heritability of the investigated traits is not significantly affected by thermal conditions (parent-offspring regressions will be used to estimate heritability).
-Most of the project will be conducted in captivity but will also involve some fieldwork.
-This project will be conducted in collaboration with research partners at the Universities of Greifswald, Koblenz-Landau, Ljubliana and Amsterdam.
+Working hypotheses and work plan: We will investigate plastic and genetic variation in morphology (wing characteristics, pigmentation, body mass, thorax musculature), physiology (oxidative status, immune response, lipid composition, cuticle desiccation resistance, pigmentation) and behaviour (flight characteristics) in replicated populations of the butterfly P. napi exposed to different thermal regimes during development.
+We will also examine how environmental conditions affect the transmission of such mechanisms across generations.
+We will use replicated populations of P. napi first in Germany (1st year) and then across a latitudinal gradient across Europe from Italy to Germany (i.e. from warm to cold environments; 2nd year) to examine inter-relationships between morphology, physiology and behaviour and to examine their heritability under variable environmental conditions.
+We have chosen P. napi for this project as it is widely distributed across Europe, is easy to breed in captivity, and because of previous experience with this species in the project A4.
+In the second phase of RESPONSE, we will test the following hypotheses: (1) morphological, physiological and behavioural characteristics are inter-related; (2) the effects of developmental thermal conditions on the morphology, the physiology and the behaviour of butterflies vary with the latitudinal origin of butterflies; (3) flight ability determined by developmental thermal conditions is negatively related to the thermal tolerance of adults; (4) heritability is not significantly affected by thermal conditions (parent-offspring regressions will be used to estimate heritability).
+Based on the data collected during the 1st and 2nd cohort of RESPONSE, and the population genetic analysis performed during the 3rd cohort, we will model the future distribution of this species using available climate predictions.

 Thesis topic: Genetic and environmental effects on the morphology, physiology and behaviour of a European butterfly.